How to Write a Fundraising Letter

 Don’t Just Ask, Tell Your Audience How Much To Give

 Don't forget to ask for the money!
 Don't just tell them about your program; ask directly for their help.
 Also, tell them how much to give so they have an idea of what is needed.
 "Our education program needs 25 computers, at $2,000 each.
 If you can't afford a whole computer, a donation of only $200 will buy a printer."

 You will get donations of at least $200.

 Appeal to readers' sense of urgency by providing a deadline.
 "We need these funds by January 1 in order to carry out our spring awards event."
 If you don't get them to act right away, they probably won't act at all.

 Writing successful fundraising letters isn't rocket science.
-These tips are based on years of trial and error; if you follow them wisely your campaign will be successful.
-Plan early, be organized, and the letter writing will take care of itself!
+These tips are based on years of trial and error.
+If you follow them wisely, your campaign will be successful.
+Plan early and be organized, and the letter writing will take care of itself!

 ABOUT THE AUTHORLinda Elizabeth Alexander writes marketing copy for nonprofits.
 When a deadline looms and you're overworked and understaffed, contact her to come to your rescue.

 All Articles, contents, and information presented in this site are for educational or entertainment purposes only and should not be used, implemented or applied without consultation from a professional.
 Articles or data presented herein are sole opinions and/or findings of the authors or organizations that submitted the articles to public free article share websites for no fee.
 We at donor-recognitions.com do not, in anyway, contribute or state our own findings, facts and opinions in any articles presented in this site.